synergy-design-system/synergy-design-system/packages/angular/README.md

 ### 2. Add the desired theme to your application

-The components will not display correctly without the needed theme.
+The components will not display correctly without the needed theme and utility classes.
 Please include either light or dark theme in your application, for example in a newly installed Angular application, add the following to `angular.json`:

+> This example includes the optional @synergy-design-system/styles package.
+> If you do not want to use the styles package, just remove the last import.

 ```json
 {